 If your piece has appeared in an online or print journal, it is not "unpublished."
 Publication on your personal blog may be all right, but we suggest you try to explore a new aspect of the piece for our journal.
 Submissions can be sent to us through our Online Submission Manager.
 We will not accept emailed or snail mailed submissions.

 Please do not include identifying information on your submissions, except in the section of the submission manager marked “cover letter.”
 If we see identifying information anywhere else, we will disqualify your submission and not refund your fee.

 Follow the instructions on the submission page carefully.

 The contest is open all writers, of any experience level.
 Written entries must be in English, double-spaced in Word or RTF format, Art and photography must be in JPEG format, 200-300 dpi, suitable for black and white reproduction.

-Regular submissions will be accepted from September 17, 2018, to March 2019.
-We will be charging a small reading fee of $5 to defray our costs.
+Regular submissions will be accepted from September 1, 2019, to March 2020.
+We charge a small reading fee of $5 to defray our costs.
 Payment is in contributor's copies.

 All authors grant first serial rights.

 Again, submissions must be in English, double-spaced, in Word or RTF format.

 Simultaneous submissions: Of course you do it.
 Everyone does it.
 Just let us know as soon as you can if you have been accepted elsewhere.

 If you want to enter a piece in the contest and as a regular submission, you are, of course, free to do so.